fireship-io/fireship.io/content/lessons/dropdown-menu-multi-level-react/index.md

 #    rxdart: 0.20
 ---

-The following tutorial demonstrates how to build animated dropdown menu with React.
+The following tutorial demonstrates how to build an animated dropdown menu with React.
 It is inspired by Facebook's March 2020 web [UI update](https://variety.com/2019/digital/news/facebook-app-redesign-1203201310/).

 {{< figure src="img/facebook-ui-redesign.png" caption="Facebook's new UI in 2020" >}}